Everything you need to know about Polish names

 - personal features: Charnula- the one who had black hair (black- czarny) or Białowąs – someone who had a white mustache (white- biały, mustache-wąs)

-- Animal: Lis- fox
+- animal: Lis- fox

-- Plant: Jawor- sycamore
+- plant: Jawor- sycamore

 The second group of oldest types of names was double-barrelled names.
-They were also very old, some of them came even from Proto- Slavic times and were rather used for upper-class society (for example name Bolesław – bardzo+sławny = very+famous, was used only within the royal family until XV century).
+They were also very old, some of them came even from Proto- Slavic times and were rather used for upper-class society (for example name Bolesław – bardzo+sławny = very+famous, was used only within the royal family until the XV century).
 Peasants were rather called by common names.
 The majority of double-barrelled names had a meaning, they consist of two words that grew into one name.
 Usually, they’ve had a “wishing function”, their meaning was expected to shape the bearer’s future or their characteristic (Radogost – radosny + gościnny = cheerful + hospital).
 Many of them remained till our times and are still popular, for example, Sławomir, Kazimierz, or Bogdan.

 In the old times, names were not given to the child after birth, as we do now.
-In the Pegan Slavic culture the name must have been owned with time.
+In the Pegan Slavic culture, the name must have been owned with time.
 The child was given a name usually at the age of 7.
 For boys typically during the ceremony called postrzyżyny- ceremonial hair cutting.
 Along with the haircut, the child was receiving a name and becoming an official part of family and society, moving from mother’s to father’s guidance.

 Keeping in mind postrzyżyny and old Slavic rituals may help us to remember the Polish phase “Jak masz na imię” much better, as it will make much more sense now.
 In Polish, we don’t ask like in the majority of other European languages, “What is your name”, instead of the verb to be, in Polish we use the verb to have in this sentence, the name is not something that just is, it is something that we have, own.